knative/docs/docs/eventing/samples/kafka/channel/README.md

     ```

     !!! note
         The default secret name and namespace are `kafka-cluster` and `knative-eventing` respectively.
-If you reference a secret in a different namespace, be sure you configure your roles and bindings so that the `knative-eventing` pods can access it.
+If you reference a secret in a different namespace, make sure you configure your roles and bindings so that the `knative-eventing` Pods can access it.

 ## Channel configuration